skyvers/skyve-dev-guide/chapters/concepts.md

 of access permissions on a per-document basis.

-A role declares a set of document privileges, and each document privilege within a role specifies that role’s ability to *Create*, *Read*, *Update*, *Delete*, *List* and *Pick* documents.
+A role declares a set of document privileges, and each document privilege within a role specifies that role's ability to *Create*, *Read*, *Update*, *Delete*, *List* and *Pick* documents.

 Each privilege also declares the document scope and what custom actions